lstoll/heroku-buildpack-monorepo/README.md

+> This is a fork of an existing builpack.
+This buildpack has been forked to ensure that we can have better understanding and control over what the buildpack accesses, and what operations it performs, specifically around accessing the [environment directory](https://devcenter.heroku.com/articles/buildpack-api#bin-compile-summary).
+We decided to fork the buildpack rather than point at a specific sha to ensure that the buildpack is still available in the case of the target repository being removed.

+---

 # Heroku Multi Procfile buildpack

 Imagine you have a single code base, which has a few different applications within it... or at least the ability to run a few different applications.
 Or, maybe you're Google with your mono repo?